I’m a big believer in EOS, the Entrepreneurial Operating System. It’s a framework that helps companies get aligned, stay accountable, and grow.

 - What’s something you’ve done recently to grow?

-- Do you have any friends who complain a lot?
-How does it feel to spend time with them?
+- Do you have any friends who complain all the time?
+How does it feel being around them?

-These conversations gave candidates a real feel for our culture.
-And they gave us a strong sense of who that person was.
-Often, candidates who weren’t a fit would self-select out.
-Those who moved forward were genuinely excited about joining a values-driven team.
+These weren’t trick questions.
+They were real conversations that gave candidates a true sense of our culture.
+And they gave us a window into who they really were.
+A lot of times, people who weren’t a fit would self-select out.
+The ones who moved forward were genuinely excited to join a values-driven team.

 2. Signed Core Values Document

-Each new hire received a document outlining our core values, which they signed and kept a copy of.
-The original went in their HR file.
-Not for enforcement, but to make it clear this wasn’t just words on a page.
+Every new hire got a document explaining our core values in depth.
+They signed it in agreement and kept a copy.
+The original went into their HR file.
+Not for enforcement or some weird legal thing, just to make it crystal clear that this wasn’t just talk.
 This was what we stood for.

 3. All-Hands Meetings

-In staff meetings, our CEO would periodically ask, “What are our core values?”
-People could rattle them off without hesitation.
+At staff meetings, our CEO would occasionally stop and ask, “What are our core values?”
+People could rattle them off without thinking twice.

-Then he’d ask, “Who’s seen someone living out one of these values recently?”
+Then he’d ask, “Who’s seen someone living one of these values this week?”

 4. Core Values Competition

-This one was the brainchild of our Marketing Coordinator, who also led internal marketing.
+This one was dreamed up by our Marketing Coordinator, who also led our internal marketing.
+Genius idea.

-We had about 40 people in the company when we introduced this.
+We had about 40 people when we rolled this out.
 Here’s how it worked:

-Each bracelet earned got them one entry into a prize drawing, up to five entries max.
-Every email was printed and taped to the office walls.
-People would gather around reading them.
-It was real, meaningful recognition from peers.
+Each bracelet earned was one entry into a prize drawing, up to five entries max.
+And every single email was printed out and taped to the office walls.
+People would stand there reading them, smiling, pointing.
+It was real, meaningful recognition from the people they worked with every day.

-At the end, we drew five winners and gave out prizes worth $100 each.
-But the real value was the culture it reinforced.
+At the end, we drew five winners and gave out $100 prizes.
+But honestly, the real prize was what it did for our culture.

 5. Annual Reviews

-We followed the EOS review process with a self-reflection on values.
+We followed the EOS review process, which included a self-reflection on values.
 Each team member rated themselves as:

 - (+) Living the value consistently